 Then, this happened:

 Since that stupefyingly wretched coaching performance that arguably cost his team the game, Davis would have only the 2005 Hoosier victory on his slate as head coach versus Kentucky during his six-year tenure that ended in 2006.

 But even all the Davis theatrics could not rescue the rivalry.
 After Davis left, Kelvin Sampson came from Oklahoma to take the reigns of the storied Hoosiers.
 He managed only one victory, against the Billy Gillisipe-coached Wildcats in 2007 before leading IU into the NCAA maw, where their program was chewed up and spit out a bloody mess.

-After hiring Tom Crean to replace Sampson, the Hoosiers have been on a gradual path to improvement that culminated in the matriculation of North Carolina Tar Heels star Tyler Zeller.
-With Zeller and the maturation of some early fine recruits, IU has finally reached the point where they are once again competitive on the national scene and on the verge of entering the top 25 for the first time since 2007.to Bloomington, brother of
+After hiring Tom Crean to replace Sampson, the Hoosiers have been on a gradual path to improvement that culminated in the matriculation of Cody Zeller to Bloomington, brother of North Carolina Tar Heels star Tyler Zeller.
+With Zeller and the maturation of some early fine recruits, IU has finally reached the point where they are once again competitive on the national scene and on the verge of entering the top 25 for the first time since 2007.

 This year, the Hoosiers are desperate for a victory and think they have the team to pull it off against the top-ranked Wildcats.
 If so, it could well renew a rivalry that has become moribund due to its current one-sidedness.